-The first aqueduct, the Aqua Appia, was build by Appius Claudius who was Censor for 18 months around 312BC (AUC441).
-He also commissioned the first military road – the Via Appia.
-At first both public works were heavily criticised in the Senate for their high cost.
+The first of the ancient Roman aqueducts was the “Aqua Appia”.
+It was build by Appius Claudius who was Censor for 18 months around 312BC (AUC441).
+He also commissioned the first and most magnificent of the military roads of Rome – the Via Appia.
+Both of these public works were heavily criticised in the Roman Senate for their high cost.
 Their social and strategic value later went unquestioned as even their construction provided the benefit of acting as a good source of stable employment for many plebeians.
 Both undertakings bear his name.

-The public toilets were built as a large room with a number of toilet seats, with holes, built into the walls.
+The public toilets were built as a large room with a number of toilet seats similar to those of today but made of stone, with holes, built into the walls.
 A continuous stream of water ran under the seats to the sewers.
 Users of the toilets could then wash at a fountain situated in the same room – just like a modern public toilet (except for the lack of privacy)!

 The barbarian invasions which brought an end to the Roman Empire of the West resulted in the eventual breaking of the aqueducts in order to cut the city’s water supplies.
 The Goths, led by Vitiges cut them in the year 537AD forcing the dwindling population of the city to rely on the river Tiber for several hundreds of years thereafter.

-Restoration and renovation of the aqueducts only began with the Renaissance during which period a large number of fountains and water displays were added to embellish the city.
+Restoration and renovation of the aqueducts only began with the Roman Renaissance during which period a large number of fountains and water displays were added to embellish the city.
 The total number of aqueducts gradually increased until it was brought back up to eight by the early 1950’s.

 RELATED PAGES ENGINEERING & TECHNOLOGY IN ANCIENT ROME